 Final invoices: At the conclusion of a project, send a final invoice to outline the work that you have completed alongside any interim invoices that have already been sent.
 Detail whether those interim invoices have been paid and list the final amount that is outstanding (if applicable).
 Even if the job has been paid in full, send a final invoice to wrap business up between you and your client.

 A quick way to reduce headaches and streamline your invoicing process is to eliminate paper from the equation.
 Paper invoices have a way of piling up (for both you and your clients) — they’re a headache to manage, and it’s easy to lose track of their status.

-With Square Invoices, you can check the status of every account from your computer or mobile device on your Square Dashboard.
-You can also send invoices from your mobile device and your customer won’t be charged a fee to pay.
+With online programs like Square Invoices, you can send professional invoices and check the status of every client from your computer or mobile device.
+You can also send invoices from your device using our invoice app and your customer won’t be charged a fee to pay.